 That being said, I’m not a huge fan of packing my kids with tons of sugar and white flours because, well, they offer nothing to little bodies.

-Which is why when my oldest was just a baby I went on a mission to figure out ways to bake a little bit healthier – from reducing refined sugars to increasing whole grains, I was on a mission to make baking less of a “sometimes” treat and more of an every day thing without the guilt.
+When my oldest was just a baby I went on a mission to figure out ways to bake a little bit healthier.
+I was on a mission to make baking less of a “sometimes” treat and more of an everyday thing without the guilt.

 One of the first solutions I found was adding more whole grains and using less wheat flour in baked goods.
-Originally, I started with whole, rolled oats, but found the texture lacking – while it added to some recipes, it just wasn’t perfect in others.
+Whole rolled oats were a great sub!
+But while it added to some recipes, it just wasn’t perfect in others.

-Thankfully, I learned how to make oat flour and fell in love with the health benefits of oats, nutty flavor and chewy texture it brought recipe.
-Learning how to make homemade flour was my next obvious choice – it’s so easy and saves SO much money!
+Thankfully, I learned how to make oat flour.
+I quickly fell in love with the health benefits of oats, nutty flavor and chewy texture it brought recipe.
+It’s so easy and saves SO much money!

 Oat flour is flour that is made by grinding oats into a powdery, fine substance.
 By processing the oats finely, you are able to use the flour as you would a wheat flour but with the health benefits of oats.